storeon/storeon/README.md

 store.dispatch('dec')        // Unknown event
 ```

-In order to work properly for imports, it is considering adding
+In order to work properly for imports, consider adding
 `allowSyntheticDefaultImports: true` to `tsconfig.json`.

 ## Server-Side Rendering

-In order to preload data for server-side rendering, Storeon provide
+In order to preload data for server-side rendering, Storeon provides the
-`customContext` function to create your own `useStoreon` hooks that it will
+`customContext` function to create your own `useStoreon` hooks that
-depends on your custom context.
+depend on your custom context.

 ```js
 // store.jsx